grantios/instagrant/insta/confs/bundles/README.md

 - **Maintainability**: Updates to common packages only need to be made in one place
 - **Consistency**: Ensures all workstation variants have the same base packages
 - **Flexibility**: Each configuration can still add its own specific packages

+## Known Issues.
+- Legacy Boot via CSM (Basically) Doesn't Work Yet.
+- Not nearly as modular as I want.
+  - (I want to make a libtios to do basic operations ultimately)